jalajthanaki/NLPython/ch1/installation_guide/NLTK+Setup.md

 >>>import nltk
 >>>nltk.download()

-Choose the path where you wnat to download nltk data and click "Download" option.
+Choose the path where you want to download nltk data and click "Download" option.

 Download process may take long time. you can refer the diagram 1.4 given in chapter no 1